On the Maximization of Real Sequences: Introduction

-\end{itemize} \end{prob} The objective of the paper is to propose a theoretical approach explaining how we can compute a supremum and an integer maximizer of a real sequence.
-The main idea developed in the paper is the construction a formula providing a finite upper bound of the greatest maximizer of the analyzed sequence.
-This upper bound allows to solve Problem~\ref{mainpb} in finite time.
-Indeed, to compute the supremum of the sequence and to obtain a maximizer, it suffices to compare all the terms from the initial index until the integer part of the upper bound.
-To limit the number of comparisons, we have to compute the smallest possible upper bound of the greatest maximizer of the sequence.
+In this paper, denoting the set of real sequences by $\rr^\nn$, we consider the following computational problem. \begin{prob} For an element $u\in\rr^\nn$, compute \begin{itemize} \item $\displaystyle{\sup_{n\in\nn} u_n}$, if the supremum is finite; \item $\displaystyle{k\in\agmx(u):=\{n\in\nn: u_k=\sup_{m\in\nn} u_m\}}$, if the set of maximizers is nonempty. \end{itemize} \end{prob} The objective of this paper is to introduce a theoretical methodology for computing the supremum and an integer maximizer of a real sequence.
+The main idea developed in this paper is the construction of a formula that provides a finite upper bound for the greatest maximizer of the analyzed sequence.
+This upper bound allows us to solve Problem~\ref{mainpb} in a finite number of steps.
+Indeed, comparing all terms from index 0 to the integer part of the upper bound suffices to compute the supremum of the sequence and an integer maximizer.
+The smallest possible upper bound must be computed to limit the number of comparisons.

+The search for an element of an index maximizer of a sequence can be viewed as an abstract integer programming problem.
+While classical numerical methods (Branch-and-bound, Branch-and-Cut, decompositions, etc.) for integer programming (see e.g.,~\cite{Bestuzheva2025,li2006nonlinear,misener2014antigone,ZHANG2023205}) require finite bounds on the decision variables, real relaxations are useful in particular cases for unconstrained (unbounded) nonlinear integer programs \blue{such} as Problem~\ref{mainpb}.
+Particular cases \blue{entail imposing} additional conditions on the analyzed sequence.
+These conditions ensure that the real extension assumes a suitable shape to maximize it.
+We can impose on the analyzed sequence to be concave-extensible (see, for example, ~\cite{murota2009recent}) (the real extension is concave) or (globally) unimodal (see, for example,~\cite{HASSIN2018795}) (strictly increasing before a real $m$ and strictly decreasing after $m$).
+Unfortunately, these assumptions are overly restrictive and unsuitable for the problem motivating this article and the examples that we develop later.